dwilliam62/gentoo-ddubs/README.md

 # gentoo-ddubs 🐧⚙️

-## A reproducible snapshot of _my_ Gentoo config, plus Jak's Hyprland dotfiles
+## A reproducible snapshot of _my_ Gentoo config

+- Plus snapshot of Jak's Hyprland dotfiles
+- You can download current version [here](https://github.com/Jakoolit/Hyprland-Dots)

 - Scripts to bootstrap a similar system quickly.
 - It includes Portage configuration